-In 2012, 40 percent of teen fatality victims under age 17 were unbelted at the time of the crash.
+In 2013, 50 percent of teen fatality victims were unbelted at the time of the crash.

-(1) The increase in the number of fatal crashes involving a driver age 20 or younger will be mitigated from a three-year (2011-2013) projected average of 26 to a three-year average of 25 by December 31, 2014.
+(1) Decrease the number of fatal crashes involving a driver age 20 or younger from a three-year (2011-2013) average of 20 to 19 by December 31, 2015.

 Evidence-Base: Projects listed below are identified as evidence-based strategies as identified in the Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013.
-Projects not listed provide support to evidence-based strategies in terms of program management, implementation, and evaluation functions.

-DE1408-02 - Teen Media and Outreach - Think About It Campaign (Media Vendor).
+TSP1508-02 - Teen Media and Outreach (Media Vendor).
 This countermeasure is modeled after a similar program developed through the Texas Transportation Institute's (TTI) program called Teens in the Driver Seat which has been evaluated by TTI and found to have a positive influence on teens.
 Peer-to-peer teen education and outreach is evidence based.
 Numerous research articles exist that prove peer-to-peer education and outreach as effective.

-DE1408-03 - Driver's Education Curriculum and Support (Vendor/Fiscal Agent).
+DE1508-01 - Driver's Education Curriculum and Support (Vendor/Fiscal Agent).
 Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013, Chapter 6, Section 6.2 Driver Education.